ethan-campbell/OCEAN_215/index.md

 - and a weekly [calendar](calendar.md) with links to videos, slides, activities, assignments, and other resources.

+### Reuse of materials

+*The [course materials](https://github.com/ethan-campbell/OCEAN_215/tree/main/materials) linked on this website are [licensed](https://github.com/ethan-campbell/OCEAN_215/blob/main/materials/LICENSE.md) under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+This license allows for free reuse and adaptation as long as an attribution is included to the authors, Ethan Campbell and Katy Christensen, and to this website.
+If you find these materials useful in your teaching, we would love to hear about it, though this is not required.
+Note that solution notebooks to assignments can be made available [by request](mailto:ethancc@uw.edu).*

 ### Evaluation study

 *We are currently working on a retrospective study assessing the effectiveness of the course elements and teaching strategies that we used in Autumn 2020.
 For preliminary results, see our poster and recorded presentation available [here](https://uw.manifoldapp.org/projects/2021-teaching-learning-symposium/resource/cracking-the-code) from UW's Symposium on Teaching and Learning in April 2021.
 We will be sharing our work virtually at the AGU Fall Meeting in December 2021 (abstract available [here](https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/998855)).
 Stay tuned for more!*